mxcl/YOLOKit/README.markdown

 Caveats
 -------
-Calling nil in block form crashes and doesn't just not happen as is typical of the square bracket syntax.
-So… that sucks.
-So if it's possible your *initial* object is nil you should do something like this:
+You can’t call a variable that represents a block if that variable is nil.
+This is markedly different to sending a message to nil: you get nil back: no crash.
+If it’s possible your *initial* object is nil you need to:

 ```objc
 (campaigns ?: @[]).reject(^(PPCampaign *campaign){